Missouri Residency Requirements

 Students under 21

 If you were under 21 during any part of your qualifying period, please submit a copy of Page 1 and 2 of your parent’s Federal 1040 income tax form for the previous year showing that you were not claimed as a dependent.
-Your name may not be listed in the "Exemptions" box on Line 6.
+Your name may not be listed in the "Dependents" box.
 If your parents are divorced, please submit copies of both parent's tax returns.

 Students over 21